lmanan/multi-object-tracking/data/rat_city/README.md

 ### Summary
-This folder has annotation files for the rat city experiments
+This folder has annotation files for the rat city experiments, subfolder YOLO11x and YOLO12x contains model predictions by YOLO11x and YOLO12x model respectively.
 ### Explanation of each file
-original videos are saved a series of frames in nrs:\karpova\forCedric\gnn\rat_city\cohort2_exp1\datasets\images\train
+original videos are saved a series of frames in `nrs:\karpova\forCedric\gnn\rat_city\cohort2_exp1\datasets\images\train`

 annotation.txt contains ground true annotation for each object's location
 header: id frame_id y x previous_id